facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.3.X/Video_Call_Component.md

 ### 8.1 Images

-Images are initialised in the variable images , passing it a dictionary, the key being one of the enumerated ones representing the different images on the screen, and the value being the custom image to be displayed.
+Images are initialised in the variable images, passing it a dictionary, the key being one of the enumerated ones representing the different images on the screen, and the value being the custom image to be displayed.

 ```java
 case ic_sdk_close